sri-arjuna/vhs/README.md

 Intro
 -----

-This is a handler script.

-It lets you generate a full valid ffmpeg-command, using alot fewer arguments due to the use of a config file.
+This is a handler script and therefor it lets you generate a full valid ffmpeg-command, using alot fewer arguments due to the use of a config file.

-Now since my TV doesnt support webm formated videos, i have to reencode many files (docs, howtos, guides) to a basic (main-target) container-extension.
+Now since my TV doesnt support webm formated videos, i have to reencode many files (docs, howtos, guides) to a basic (main-target) container-extension, which would be Matroska (mkv) for my TV.

-Also i needed to save up some space, so the goal was set...
+Also i needed to save up some space, so the goal was set, make a script to:

-Make a script to easy re-enconde inputfiles to a certain container,
+* easy re-enconde inputfiles to a certain container
 * reuse the codec info of diffrent containers,
 * strip down audio streams to favorite ones,
 * automaticly (but toggable) downcode to stereo,